safops/MCBCMassacre/README.md

 The CIA then setup a charade church called Mount Calvary Missionary Baptist Church, Inc. and began producing videos to portray normalcy at the church using actors who resembled pastors and members of the church.
 The CIA has opened the church week after week in an effort to murder any remaining members or those with a relationship with the church that show up.

-The CIA also began holding funerals to eliminate any in the surrounding communities who called looking for people who had been previously killed the church.
+The CIA also began holding funerals to eliminate any in the surrounding area who called looking for people who had been previously killed the church.
+The funerals were held solely to kill any mourners who came.
-***

 ### Warning
 No one should call or visit Mount Calvary Baptist Church or a church by any other name on Todds Road until they have seen this coverage on the local and national news channels.